reknahs/DeRozan/README.md

 # DeRozan
-A chrome extension for solving the game Poeltl in the least amount of moves possible.
+A chrome extension for solving the game Poeltl in the least amount of moves.